-The Corporation has in effect a stock option plan (the "Stock Option Plan") in order to provide effective incentives to directors, officers, and senior management personnel and consultants of the Corporation and to enable the Corporation to attract and retain experienced and qualified individuals in those positions by permitting such individuals to directly participate in an increase in per share value created for the Corporation's Shareholders.
-In determining option grants to the Named Executive Officers, the Board of Directors together with management takes into consideration factors that include the amount and exercise price of previous option grants, the NEO's experience, level of expertise and responsibilities, and the contributions of each NEO towards the completion of corporate transactions in any given fiscal year.
+The Corporation has in effect a stock option plan in order to provide effective incentives to directors, officers, employees and consultants of the Corporation and to enable the Corporation to attract and retain experienced and qualified individuals in those positions by permitting such individuals to directly participate in an increase in per share value created for the Corporation's Shareholders.
+In determining option grants to the Named Executive Officers, the Board of Directors together with the CEO takes into consideration factors that include the amount and exercise price of previous option grants; the NEO's position, experience, level of expertise and responsibilities; and the contributions of each NEO in any given financial year.

-The Stock Option Plan was adopted by the Board on December 9, 2016 and most recently re-approved by Shareholders at the Corporation's annual general meeting of Shareholders held on November 24, 2020.
-Under the policies of the TSX Venture Exchange, a rolling stock option plan must be re-approved by Shareholders on a yearly basis and as such, the Corporation will be asking Shareholders to re-approve the Stock Option Plan at the Meeting.
-The significant terms of the Corporation's Stock Option Plan are set out below under the heading "Particulars Of Other Matters To Be Acted Upon - Re-Approval of Rolling Stock Option Plan".
+The Corporation's stock option plan was first adopted by the Board on December 9, 2016 and most recently reapproved by Shareholders at the Corporation's annual general meeting of Shareholders held on December 7, 2021.
+Effective September 30, 2022, the Board has approved certain amendments to the stock option plan as set out below under the heading "Particulars Of Other Matters To Be Acted Upon - Approval of Amended Stock Option Plan" and the Corporation will be asking Shareholders to approve the Amended Stock Option Plan at the Meeting.